colejd/Reaction-Diffusion-ThreeJS/readme.md

 ## License

-This repo is provided under the MIT License - see [LICENSE.md](LICENSE.md) for details.
+This repo is provided under the [MIT License](LICENSE.md).
+If you use my code, please tell me!
+I'd love to see what you're working on.

 ## Acknowledgments